wwucyber/wwucybersite/cybersite/src/pages/info.md

+<div className="annoyingStickyBanner"><b>NOTICE: This page is currently under construction.
+Please be advised that the information here is subject to significant change in content, appearance, and/or structure.
+Thank you for your patience.</b></div>

 The goal of the WWU Cybersecurity club is to spread awareness of cybersecurity topics throughout WWU and to create a fun and inclusive space for discussions surrounding cybersecurity.
 We have weekly meetings to discuss news and monthly topic meetings where an officer or student gives a presentation on a specific topic.
 We also assist students with resume reviews, networking events, and mock interviews.

 We also organize and compete in various cybersecurity competitions.
 Notable competitions include: